 Usually we associate childhood with a state of innocence and sincerity.
 However, it is not always the case.
-The fact that children absorb information in the world around them, as if they were sponges, also means they can learn very quickly to lie and manipulate others to get what they want.
+The fact that children absorb information in the world around them, as if they were sponges, also means they can learn very quickly to lie and manipulate the others to get what they want.

 In most cases they don’t do it consciously, at least not at first.
 But there’s a point where they realize that this disruptive behavior allows them to get certain things, so it becomes more and more frequent, until it becomes the usual pattern of behavior.